First Russian circumnavigation: Baltic Sea

-From August 21 to September 4, a reconciliation of ship chronometers was carried out at the Copenhagen Observatory.
-Only at 5 pm on September 08, the vessels went to the sea again.
+The ships' chronometers were recalibrated from August 21 to September 4, at Copenhagen Observatory.
+At 5 pm on September 8, the vessels went to the sea again.
 However, a storm from the northwest kept the sloops in Helsingør for the next six days.
-During the three-week stay, both crews daily consumed fresh meat and green, as well as two pints of beer that generally cost 400 piastres (Mexican dollars), at the rate of 1 ruble 90 kopecks per piastre.
+During this time, both crews consumed fresh meat and greens, as well as two relatively expensive pints of beer every day.